klayza/PasswordManager/README.md

 # PasswordManager
 This program allows users to track and generate passwords in a winforms gui.
-Each entry can store the title, username, password, date created, date last viewed, and note.
+Each entry can store the title, username, password, date created, date last viewed, and optional note.
 Using the password generator you can create a password with the options of lowercase, uppercase, special characters, and numbers.
 If needed to send account information online, you can do so by publishing online to pastebin with a single click

 ![PasswordManager](https://user-images.githubusercontent.com/55328479/145632132-3c124843-67b2-40e3-86ff-de3ff0089fbb.png)